calebdfk/Shutter-Feeds/README.md

    ```

 4. **Set up environment variables:**
-   If necessary, create an `.env` file for storing API keys or other sensitive data.
+   If necessary, we will create an `.env` file for storing API keys or other sensitive data.

 5. **Start the development server:**
    ```bash